Thamir-73/JSX-ideagnose/src/app/posts/success.md

 ---
-title: "The success that's always in your hands:"
+title: "The Success That's Always In Your Hands"
 date: "2024-09-02"
 category: "Psychology/Self-reflection"
-image: "/success22.jpg"
+image: "/success23.jpg"
 comment: "I recently visited to Cuba, and realized somethings that changed the structure of my beliefs on success:"
 ---
 I recently visited to Cuba, and realized somethings that changed the structure of my beliefs on success, in so many ways.